jekymin8232/vitalguardai-com/README.md

 ### Even imagination should not be controlled.
 **My GitHub README is my personal space, and my free will cannot be taken away from me.
 I'm not some remarkable or glamorous person.
-I'm in my mid-40s now, just a regular middle-aged guy with a beer belly.**
+I'm in my mid-40s now, just a regular middle-aged guy with a beer belly.
+For the record, I wasn't popular with women even in my twenties, because I was ugly.**
 ## A Cyberpunk Manifesto for the Future "The spirit of sharing"

 ### Please don't be my friend!